Posted on May 5, 2018 by Laura Fuller

-During the first week of October, people across the country raise awareness of mental illness and discuss mental health.
+During Mental Health Month, people across the country raise awareness of mental illness and discuss mental health.
 This involves fighting the stigma attached to mental illness and educating the public about avenues of support.

 Even if you aren’t facing an issue like anxiety or depression, focusing on your mental well-being can still have a dramatic impact on your life.
 Mental health affects how you think, feel and act on a daily basis, as well as influences how you handle stress, make decisions and connect with others.
 While our society at large often dismisses the importance of self-care, emotional well-being is a priority for everyone.